Protesters showcase massive old yellow cedar as Port Renfrew area forest blockade continues - Campbell River Mirror

 Watt is worried that building these roads opens the door to future fragmentation of Fairy Creek.

-The blockade on is on its fourth day and Dr.Saul Arbess, a spokesperson for the Fairy Creek protesters told Black Press that they have not received any response from either the provincial authorities nor Teal Jones.
+Dr.Saul Arbess, a spokesperson for the Fairy Creek protesters told Black Press Thursday that they have not received any response from either the provincial authorities nor Teal Jones.

 Arbess suspects Teal Jones Group might get a court injunction.
 But the protesters are still holding strong and maintaining the blockade, he said.